-The 8099 accepts SCPI commands and command extensions to configure its Serial interface, to set the data formats and to transfer data.
+The 8099 accepts SCPI commands and command extensions to configure its Serial interface and to set the data formats.
 The SCPI commands conform to SCPI Standard 1994.0 and provide an industry standard, self-documenting form of code that makes it easy for the programmer to maintain the application program.

-Table 3-2 shows the 8099's SCPI command tree.
+Table 3-3 shows the 8099's SCPI command tree.
 The command tree uses portions of the SCPI SYSTEM, STATUS, FORMAT, INITIATE, ABORT and CALIBRATE subsystems.
 The 8099 follows SCPI's hierarchal 'tree like' structure which starts with a root keyword and branches out to the final action keyword.
 Each command can be used as a query except where noted.
 The SCPI commands are not case sensitive.
 The portion of the command shown in capitals denotes the abbreviated form of the keyword.
 Either the abbreviated or whole keyword may be used when entering a complete command.
 Bracketed keywords are optional and may be omitted.
-There must be a space between the command and the parameter or channel list.

-STATus:QUEStionable?
-STAT:QUES:EVEN? stat:ques? is the same as or also as
+STATus:QUEStionable? is the same as

+STAT:QUES:EVEN? or also as

+stat:ques?